When Is the Best Time

 Sunset in front of our rental house

 Many of the "Miradouros" outlooks offer spectacular sunrises or sunsets.
 Of course, there are more than mentioned here.
 These are the ones that are worth doing IMO.
 I checked out more than I added; some spots in the south offer a breathtaking sunset in the winter only.
-We experienced some of the most stunning sunsets in the southwest and west on higher elevation.
+We experienced some of the most stunning sunsets in the southwest and west on higher elevations.
 Check out the sunrise/sunset time and arrive at least 10 minutes before.
 Bear in mind up in the mountains rather earlier.

 Sunrise from Bica da Cana